APCSLowell/Dice/README.md

 Suggested steps to start the assignment
 ------------------------------------------
 1. Start by forking [this repository](https://github.com/APCSLowell/Dice).
-Clone down the folder and open it in Sublime.
 Open the pde file and you should see the following code:

 ```java
         void setup()